Kayla Powell, LCSW - Therapist at Grow Therapy

 EMDR

-Trauma can become trapped in our bodies and presents itself in a variety of ways that are impactful in our daily lives.
-EMDR can help reduce the negative charge associated with those trapped memories and create a new healthy way to move forward.
+Trauma can become trapped in our bodies and presents itself in a variety of ways that are impactful in the way we see ourselves (even treat ourselves), how we interact with the world and the people in it.
+EMDR can help reduce the negative charge associated with those trapped memories and create a new healthy way to move foward.

 Polyvagal Therapy